velaseriat/stronghold-kingdoms-castle-designer/README.md

 ##Details

+* NEW: Castle designs can be saved directly to .cas files stored on computer (Windows ONLY for now)
 * Buildings are placed quickly and efficiently by dragging the mouse.
 * Buildings can be removed in the same way with the right mouse button.
 * Designs are saved in a lossless png format.